smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 Session temporary tables and global temporary tables are two types of temporary tables in SQL.
 The main difference between them is their scope and visibility.

-*  In SQL Server you can use a single octothorpe (#) for a session temporary table, and two octothorpes (##) for a global session table.
+*  In Microsoft SQL Server, you can use a single octothorpe (#) for a session temporary table and two octothorpes (##) for a global session table.
 *  Session temporary tables are only visible to the user who created them and are automatically dropped when the user's session ends.
 *  Global temporary tables are available to every user's session.
 *  You can place the same constraints, except for `FOREIGN KEY` constraints, on a temp table as you can on a permanent table.
 *  Indexing is allowed on temporary tables.
-*  Temporary tables reside in `tempdb` and you cannot see the tables metadata in the information schema.
+*  Temporary tables reside in `tempdb`, and you cannot see the table's metadata in the information schema.

 This creates a session temporary table in SQL Server.